taliaairma/narwhal-bunny/Simplified CSS.md

 HSL is convenient for adjusting colors.
 In RGB, making the color a little darker may affect all three color components.
 In HSL, that’s as easy as changing the lightness value.
 HSL is also useful for making a set of colors that work well together by selecting various colors that have the same lightness and saturation but different hues.

+Opacity and Alpha

+To use opacity in the HSL color scheme, use hsla instead of hsl, and four values instead of three.
+For example:

+color: hsla(34, 100%, 50%, 0.1);

+The first three values work the same as hsl.
+The fourth value (which we have not seen before) is the alpha.
+This last value is sometimes called opacity.

+Alpha is a decimal number from zero to one.
+If alpha is a zero, the color will be completely transparent.
+If alpha is one, the color will be opaque.
+The value for half-transparent would be 0.5.

+The RGB color scheme has a similar syntax for opacity, rgba.
+Again, the first three values work the same as rgb and the last value is the alpha.
+Here’s an example:

+color: rgba(234, 45, 98, 0.33);

+There is, however, a named color keyword for zero opacity, transparent.
+It’s equivalent to rgba(0, 0, 0, 0), and it’s used like any other color keyword:

+color: transparent;